sap-tutorials/Tutorials/tutorials/abap-environment-create-cds-mde/abap-environment-create-cds-mde.md

 ```

-Your metadata extension code should look like this:
+Your MDE code should look like this:

 ```CDS
 @Metadata.layer: #CORE